You can email the form to firstname.lastname@example.org. If you have any queries please contact the team directly on 0207 944 8588.

-BSOG is a grant paid to operators of eligible bus services and community transport organisations to help them recover some fuel costs.
-The amount each bus operator receives is based on their annual fuel consumption.
+BSOG is a grant paid to operators of eligible bus services and community transport organisations to help them recover some of their fuel costs.

-BSOG aims to benefit passengers.
-It does this by:
+BSOG also aims to benefit passengers by:

 helping operators keep fares down

 enabling operators to run services that might otherwise be unprofitable and could lead to cancellation